PlushZ/master-thesis-presentation/slides.md

 Note:
 - 1
+- **Barplot:**
+- I analyzed separately samples were single lineage was expected.
+I compared results on these samples produced by COJAC-based and Freyja-based Galaxy workflows, as well as by one of the workflows that is not Galaxy but one of state-of-the-art solutions called Lineagespot.
-- From fig 1 it is obvious that all three tools are effective in detecting expected lineage.
+- (brown and purple) All three tools are  quite effective in detecting expected lineage.
 Nonetheless, in discerning only expected lineage and nothing more, Lineagespot performed the best, compared to COJAC and Freyja.
 Freyja is effective at detecting expected lineage; however, it always detected some unexpected lineages.
 COJAC’s results are close to Freyja’s results, but COJAC was able to detect 2 samples with the expected lineage.
-Another interesting observation is that in 4 samples, COJAC is rather to detect nothing than expected lineage.
-Figure 16 shows that Freyja is an effective tool for detecting expected lineage, even though Freyja always detects other lineages.
-When it is expected the sample to contain only one lineage but nothing more, Freyja is not that effective.
-Moreover, in 6 samples for Freyja and in 2 samples for COJAC (out of 22), there were detected unexpected, i.e. incorrect, lineages.
-On the other hand, Lineagespot is effective in the case of detecting only expected lineages, probably because it has the additional step in its pipeline when the most probable lineages are assigned for the sample.
-This extra step is made based on several indicators.
-So Lineagespot detected only expected lineage in 7 samples out of 22 samples from a single lineage group.
-As for COJAC, it performed quite well and was able to detect only one lineage that was expected in 2 out of 22 samples, however, for 4 samples with expected lineage, COJAC detected nothing.
+- (yellow and blue) In 6 samples out of 22 Freyja and COJAC detected either unexpected lineages or nothing
-- venn upset diagram
+- **Venn upset diagram:**
 - Using venn upset diagram, I analyzed intersections between sets of results and determined which samples were correctly detected by which tool (in terms of the lineages expected) and how similar the results were between tools.
-Venn Upset diagram below (fig. 17) was constructed based on 22 samples in which there was a single lineage expected.
-Each column corresponds to a set of obtained results from certain tools (COJAC, Lineagespot, Freyja), and bar charts on top show the size of the set of tool’s results.
+- Each column corresponds to a set of obtained results from certain tools (COJAC, Lineagespot, Freyja), and bar charts on top show the size of the set of tool’s results.
 The first row in the figure is completely empty, while 1 sample is expected to be detected but was not.
-This sample75 is expected to contain only unknown synthetic lineage.
+This specigic sample is expected to contain only unknown synthetic lineage.
 - 2
 - Distplot: distribution of the proportion of lineage detected by Freyja and COJAC among samples in the Single lineage group was plotted.
 Looking at fig of distribution, I conclude that for single lineage detection, the results of lineage proportion from COJAC and Freyja are from 0.9 to 1.
 - However, some differences between Freyja and COJAC results are observed.
-Freyja showed a lower proportion of expected lineage, while for COJAC the proportion tends to 1 which is expected.
-Thus, we can guess that COJAC results for the single lineage group are closer to what was expected.
+Freyja showed a lower proportion of expected lineage, while for COJAC the proportion tends to 1 which is good because it's expected.
+So, COJAC results for the single lineage group are closer to what was expected.
 - 3
+- Parallel coordinates plot was generated for 22 samples where single lineage was expected.
-- Parallel coordinates plot for a single lineage group of samples that compare Delta, BA.1, BA.2 lineage proportions detected by Freyja and COJAC with each other as well as with expected proportion.
+- For a single lineage group of samples compare Delta, BA.1, BA.2 lineage proportions detected by Freyja and COJAC with each other as well as with expected proportion.
 The left axis represents the expected proportion of the lineage, the middle axis represents the proportion of the lineage detected by COJAC, while the right axis represents the proportion of the lineage detected by Freyja.
+- Overall, proportions of lineages expected and detected by COJAC and Freyja close to each other
+- In one curious case for 2 samples BA.1 lineage was not expected but COJAC detected its proportion close to 1.
+These two samples containg recombinant of all 3 lineages (Delta, BA.1, BA.2).
+For these 2 samples, it was expected to detect the recombination of three (BA.1, BA.2, and Delta) lineages, but not each of these lineages separately.
+This recombinant contains BA.1 lineage mutations, and that’s why COJAC misinterpreted results for these samples.

 ------